chinmay-choudhary/healthapp-log-analysis/README.md

 ### Description

 This repository contains analysis done on log data from a health app which is a mobile application for Andriod devices.
-The different ways to look at the analysis and they are as follows:
+The different ways to look at the analysis are as follows:
 1. run the code blocks in `analysis.ipynb` notebook
 2. run the dash app by running the `app.py`
 3. run the dockerised version of the dash app by following the steps below